- Ph.D. University of Iowa

 - B.A.
 Tarleton State University

-My area of expertise is early modern literature, and I regularly teach undergraduate and graduate courses such as Shakespeare, Shakespeare & Film, 17th C. Lyric Poetry, and Milton.
+My area of expertise is early modern literature, and I teach undergraduate and graduate courses such as Shakespeare, Milton, and early modern drama.
 My research explores the intersections of Shakespeare, politics, and theatrical entertainment.
-In my book Shakespeare, Popularity and the Public Sphere (Cambridge University Press, 2017), I argued that thinking through the problems posed in Shakespeare's plays was good practice for learning how to analyze actual political situations.
+My book Shakespeare, Popularity and the Public Sphere (Cambridge UP, 2017) argues that thinking through the problems posed in Shakespeare's plays was good practice for learning how to analyze actual political situations.
 Ordinary people were discouraged from talking politics in Elizabethan England, but at the same time, Queen Elizabeth I firmed up her position by appealing directly to the people.
 Shakespeare dramatized this contradiction in political theory and practice.
 His plays showed that power was dependent upon "popularity" and made the ordinary people who attended his plays aware of their participation in the public.
 Early portions of this book can be found in Shakespeare Quarterly and English Literary Renaissance.